-Subject Areas, Aspects, General Disclosures and KPIs Description Section/Declaration and KI 15 Description Section/Decial atton Aspect B3: Development and Training General Disclosure Policies on improving employees' knowledge and skills for discharging duties at work.
+Subject Areas, Aspects, General Disclosures and KPIs Description Section/Declaration Aspect B3: Development and Training Description.
+General Disclosure Policies on improving employees' knowledge and skills for discharging duties at work.
 Description of training activities.
 5.3 DEVELOPMENT AND TRAINING KPI B3.1 The percentage of employees trained by gender and employee category.
 5.3 DEVELOPMENT AND TRAINING KPI B3.2 The average training hours completed per employee by gender and employee category.
-5.3 DEVELOPMENT AND TRAINING Aspect B4: Labour Standards 3 General Disclosure Information on: 5.4 LABOUR STANDARDS a) the policies; and b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to preventing child and forced labour.
+5.3 DEVELOPMENT AND TRAINING Aspect B4: Labour Standards General Disclosure Information on: 5.4 LABOUR STANDARDS a) the policies; and b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to preventing child and forced labour.
 KPI B4.1 Description of measures to review employment practices to avoid child and forced labour.
 5.4 LABOUR STANDARDS KPI B4.2 Description of steps taken to eliminate such practices when discovered.
-5.4 LABOUR STANDARDS implemented and monitored.
+5.4 LABOUR STANDARDS